Disclosure of source requirement for genetic resources and Traditional Knowledge in patent applications

 Innovations that are based on Traditional Knowledge, but which are subject to further research and development, may benefit from patent or Plant breeder's rights (PBR) protection as long as they are new and inventive or new and distinctive.
 There's no requirement in the patent or PBR system for applicants to disclose that they have used genetic resources or Traditional Knowledge in their inventions.
 Nor do patent or PBR applicants have to disclose how and where they have obtained these resources or knowledge.
 This can make it difficult for the traditional custodians of the resources or knowledge to benefit from, or prevent, its commercialisation by others.

-Patents legislation could be amended to require that an application for a patent include clear disclosure of the source of genetic resource and Traditional Knowledge.
+IP Australia is considering options to change patents legislation to require that an application for a patent include disclosure of the source of genetic resource and Traditional Knowledge, taking into account the Treaty on IP, Genetic Resources and Associated Traditional Knowledge .
 Similar requirements could also be considered for PBR.

 Comments